CaoRuiming/stash-extension/README.md

 ### Stash Remove

 This action removes the URL of the active tab of the the active browser window from the Stash.
-If the URL is not present in the Stash at the time of removal, nothing happens.
+If the URL is not present in the Stash at the time of removal, an error is thrown.

 ### Stash Open